kfwainsc/spot_tunes/README.md

-Playlist App build with REACT using the Spotify API
+Playlist App built with REACT using Spotify API